NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-gauge-chart.md

 ## Overview
 It uses needles to show the information about the data values on a speedometer.
-Each section in the gauge needle is colored with different color and placed on a different axis.
+Each section in the gauge needle is colored with a different color and placed on a different axis.

 ## Usage
 A gauge chart is widely used in executive dashboard reports to show key business indicators.
-They are useful for comparing the small number of variables using multiple needles on speedometer space.
+They are useful for comparing small number of variables using multiple needles within the speedometer space.

 ### How to use
 1. Open the newly created page.
-2. Drag and drop the gauge chart from Ngx Charts category.
+2. Drag and drop the gauge chart from the Ngx Charts category.
-3. Switch to **Ts** file of the page and then declare the variable and provide values for the dataset.
+3. Switch to the **Ts** file of the page and then declare the variable and provide values for the dataset.
 A sample is given below:
-    * Dataset which consists of all other parameters like labels, and legends.
+    * Dataset which consists of all other parameters like labels and legends.
 For example,
         ```ts
         ngxGaugeChartData = [
       {